HeloiseFerla/Gogues/README.md

 - Searchbar : a search by city (required) with dynamic proposals.
 - Map : a leaflet map center on the average latitude and longitude of the city ( average of all restaurants of the city) wich displays all restaurants of the city.
 By default, the city is Lille.
 A marker clustering plugin for leaflet was used to avoid markers superposition on the map.
+- Pagination for the list of restaurants : a list of restaurants as result of search by city.

 #### Backend Node JS
 - Creation of the restaurantsScript